VictoryWekwa/MiratechInternshipTask1/README.md

 # MiratechInternshipTask1
-Git and Github ask for Mira tech internship week 1
+Git and Github task for Mira tech internship week 1